Radial nerve neuropathy

 Diagnostics of the radial nerve neuropathy

-Damage to the radial nerve (as a result of surgery, injury, including after injection of the drug, blows and prolonged clamping, bone fractures, and dislocations of the joints) is accompanied by inflammatory changes in it and manifests itself as a violation of motor and sensory function in the area of its innervation on the arm.
+Damage to the radial nerve (as a result of surgery, injury, including after injection of the drug, blows and prolonged clamping, bone fractures, and dislocations of the joints) is accompanied by inflammatory changes in it and manifests itself as an impaired motor and sensory function in the area of its innervation on the arm.

 The motor fibers of the radial nerve innervate the extensors of the forearm, hand, and fingers, the instep support of the forearm, the abductor thumb muscle, and the muscle involved in flexion of the forearm.
 The sensory fibers of the radial nerve innervate the skin of the posterior surface of the shoulder, the posterior surface of the forearm, the side of the dorsum of the hand, and partially of the I, II, and sometimes III fingers.